Long Entry Hallway Ideas: 15 Space-Smart Looks That Impress Instantly

 https://www.instagram.com/p/DKR4otCRc-g/?img_index=2

-Two brass pendant lights with dome shades hang at different heights, casting warm light that softens the dramatic ceiling treatment.
-The muted area rug grounds the seating area without competing with the flooring’s natural wood grain.
+A window bench with gray cushioning adds function.
+Two brass pendant lights with dome shades hang at different heights, casting warm light that softens the drama above.

 Traditional Entry with Painted Door Focal Point